BAROK MUSIC BY GAÉTAN JARRY

 French conductor and organist Gaétan Jarry, born in 1986, is the founder of the ensemble Marguerite Louise..

-In 2016, he was appointed titular organist of the historic Great Organs of Saint-Gervais Church in Paris.
-His passion for the voice and for early repertoires led him to create Marguerite Louise, a choir and orchestra that has become a reference on the new international baroque scene.
-Gaétan Jarry is also one of the principal guest conductors of the Orchestra of the Opéra Royal de Versailles, where he has conducted The Marriage of Figaro and Don Giovanni by Mozart, as well as Bach’s St. John Passion and Mozart’s The Abduction from the Seraglio for the upcoming season.
+In 2016, he was appointed co-titular organist of the Historic Great Organ of Saint-Gervais Church in Paris.
+His passion for the voice and early repertoire led him to create the ensemble Marguerite Louise, a choir and orchestra that has become a leading presence on the international baroque scene.